-A trip to Death Valley is full of adventure, nature and desert.
-There are thousands of acres of bleak and hot country, abandoned mines and ghost towns, yet right in the middle is a mansion that was built almost 90 years ago and is called Scotty’s Castle.
+A trip to Death Valley is full of adventure, nature, and desert, with thousands of acres of bleak country, abandoned mines and ghost towns.
+Yet right in the middle is a mansion that was built almost 90 years ago and is called Scotty’s Castle.
 I can’t stress how strange it is to see a place so lavish in an area like this.
-The same day I visited Scotty’s Castle I had spent the morning offroading to the moving rocks then visiting Ubehebe Crater.
-During that time I probably saw less than 5 people all day, then I drive ten miles away and see a mansion with tons of visitors taking a tour, a really interesting site to see.
+The same day I visited Scotty’s Castle, I had spent the morning offroading to the moving rocks then visiting Ubehebe Crater.
+During that time, I probably saw less than five people all day, then I drive ten miles away and see a mansion with tons of visitors taking a tour, a fascinating site to see.
 Read on for all the information.
 Unfortunately, the castle was closed due to flood damage in 2017 and is not scheduled to be open again until 2020.

 “Construction began on Scotty’s Castle in 1922, and cost between $1.5 and $2.5 million.
-A man named Walter Scott born in Cynthiana, Kentucky, also known as “Death Valley Scotty”, convinced Chicago millionaire Albert Johnson to invest in his gold mine in the Death Valley area.
+A man named Walter Scott born in Cynthiana, Kentucky, also known as “Death Valley Scotty,” convinced Chicago millionaire Albert Johnson to invest in his gold mine in the Death Valley area.
 Walter Scott, convinced everyone that he had built the castle with money from his rich secret mines in the area and even had workers make noise when guests were over so they could pretend to be mining Scotty’s fictional mine under the house.
-Albert Mussey Johnson actually built the house as a vacation getaway for himself and his wife Bessie and Scotty was simply a friend.”
+Albert Mussey Johnson built the house as a vacation getaway for himself and his wife Bessie and Scotty was simply a friend.”

 To say this house is lavish would be a severe understatement.
 This house literally has a swimming pool that is made up of two sections with a bridge down the middle.
-Each section bigger then the size of my house.
+Each section bigger than the size of my house.
 I am pretty sure I would pay a good 20 dollars to jump in that pool had it have been filled when I was there.